 Issue Discussion: Section 1.2 introduces 'safety-sensitive occupations' and 'safety-sensitive positions'.
 The intent of these terms is to define the scope of workers this REGDOC applies to.
 Further in Section 3 the proposed REGDOC clearly states that the list of workers in scope shall be proposed by the licensee and approved by the CNSC through the license process.
 We agree that this process is appropriate in that the licence application certainly addresses this issue.
 However, we do not support calling out in this REGDOC specific approvals during the licensing process as this adds no value and potentially adds a parallel process and potential confusion.
 Of important note is that we find the use of these terms (particularly with the expansive definition given in the proposed Glossary) contradictory to this process and of no value.
-Rather we request that the terms safety sensitive occupations and/or safety-sensitive positions be eliminated from this REGDOC In their stead we recommend the scope apply to those positions that directly operate or maintain the plant as these are the positions where the qualification is a significant component of our defence in depth approach to safety.
+Rather we request that the terms safety sensitive occupations and/or safety-sensitive positions be eliminated from this REGDOC.
+Instead we recommend the scope apply to those positions that directly operate or maintain the plant as these are the positions where the qualification is a significant component of our defence in depth approach to safety.

-It is staff in these positions that the industry deems to be staff whose position qualifications form an important part of our defence-in-depth with regard to safety.
+Currently the industry defines its jobs within its management systems as per individual licence applications.
 Introduction of new expansive terminology to define which positions require a SAT be applied to at nuclear facilities adds uncertainty unnecessarily.
 Current regulations are adequate in the industry's opinion in that they already require a SAT for Certified positions and require that licensee's training shall be systematically developed and implemented so that the required competency is achieved and maintained.